Last updated on July 31st, 2022 at 11:08 am

-Refer note -4 There is no explanation in this section that transfer to suspense account or any other payable account shall be treated as ‘credit to the account of payee’.
-Hence, if any interest is a credit to suspense account then TDS is not applicable.
+Refer note -4 There is no explanation in this section that transfer to a suspense account or any other payable account shall be treated as ‘credit to the account of payee’.
+Hence, if any interest is a credit to the suspense account then TDS is not applicable.

 Disclaimer: The above content is for general information purpose only and does not constitute professional advice.
 The author/ website will not be liable for any false, inaccurate, incomplete information.
 Any reliance you place on above content is therefore strictly at your risk.

 Follow us on social media by clicking belowFollow @financepost_in